intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_AWSAuroraMySql.md

 InterSystems IRIS compared apple to apples to AWS Aurora:
 - Ingested 1456.7% more records
 - Was ingesting them 1456.3% faster
+- Retrieved 360.9% more records
 - Was retrieving them 360.7% faster
-- Was retrieving them 414.4% faster

 ## 9 - Unprovision everything